nathanMcL/Data-Structures-Algorithms/SystemPerformanceLog/SystemLogBash/README.md

 ---
 How to run our tests and what they mean:
 ---
-Utilzing and implementing SystemLog.sh bash script found in the SystemLogResources folder to collect the data(you may need to change the bash script associated network)
+Utilzing and implementing SystemLog.sh bash script found in the SystemLogResources folder to collect the data(you may need to change the bash script associated network).

 ---